primeroIMS/primero/ansible/README.md

                 -----END RSA PRIVATE KEY-----

 The variables in the `inventory.yml` along with the `secrets.yml` will also be used to make the `local.env` file for the dokcer-compose files.

+The optional dictionary `secret_environment_variables` can contain key/value pairs of secret environment variables.
+It can be used in conjuunction with the optional `environment_variables` dictionary in the inventory file, and will override those values.
+A good use of this dictionary is to specify SMTP settings.